Oliver Lyne

 Richard Oliver Allen Marcus Lyne (21 December 1944 – 17 March 2005), also known as R. O. A. M. Lyne, was a British academic and classicist specialising in Latin poetry.
 He was a tutor in classics at Balliol College and Professor of Classical Languages and Literature at the University of Oxford.
+His 1987 book Further Voices in Virgil's "Aeneid" was an important text in the Harvard School of analysis of the Aeneid, which saw the poem as containing implicit messages casting doubt upon the imperialistic ideology of the Roman emperor Augustus.

 Early life

 Lyne was born on 21 December 1944 in Peterborough, Northamptonshire, England, to Richard and Rosalind Lyne.
 He was educated at Highgate School, then an all-boys private school in London, where his father was a teacher of Latin.
 He studied classics at St John's College, Cambridge.
 His tutor was Guy Lee.
 In 1966, he graduated with a first class Bachelor of Arts (BA) degree.
 He completed his Doctor of Philosophy (PhD) degree, also from the University of Cambridge, in 1970.
 His doctoral supervisor was F. R. D. Goodyear.

 Academic career

 While undertaking his doctorate, Lyne held two short-term fellowships; at Fitzwilliam College, Cambridge and at Churchill College, Cambridge.
 In 1971, he moved to the University of Oxford where he became a Fellow of Balliol College.
 In 1999, he was appointed Professor of Classical Languages and Literature.

+Lyne was considered a member of the Harvard School, which interpreted Virgil's Aeneid as a pessimistic work that questioned the imperialist ideology of the emperor Augustus.
+Lyne's 1987 Further Voices in Virgil's "Aeneid" developed the argument made in 1963 by Adam Parry, a founding member of the Harvard School, that the poem contained a "private voice" undercutting its surface messages of propaganda.
+Lyne argues that these operate through Virgil's inclusion of provocative material, his juxtaposition of material within the poem, and his use of imagery, ambiguity and intertextual allusion.